Ventless Gas Fireplaces: Complete Buying Guide

 One of the cleanest burning fuels available, alcohol produces a substance similar to human breath, as it consists primarily of water vapor and carbon dioxide.
 Like ventless gas fireplaces, alcohol fireplaces don't require a vent or chimney.

-However, unlike ventless gas fireplaces, there are no gas lines, which means alcohol fireplaces can be installed anywhere but they require additional fuel.
-Alcohol fireplace fuels come in gel or liquid form, and they are made of Isopropyl alcohol and Ethanol alcohol.
+Unlike with ventless gas fireplaces, there are no gas lines, which means alcohol fireplaces can be installed literally anywhere.
+However they do require additional fuel to operate.
+Alcohol fireplace fuel comes in gel or liquid form, and it is made of Isopropyl alcohol and Ethanol alcohol.

 Pros: